Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 - The server receives the `SceneEventType.LoadComplete` events from the clients
   - When all `SceneEventType.LoadComplete` events have been received, the server will generate a `SceneEventType.LoadEventCompleted` notification
     - This notification is triggered locally on the server
-    - The server sends this scene event type to the clients
+    - The server broadcasts this scene event to the clients
 - Each client receives the `SceneEventType.LoadEventCompleted` event
   - At this point all clients have completed the `SceneEventType.Load` event and are synchronized with all newly instantiated and spawned `NetworkObjects`.

 The purpose behind the above outline is to demonstrate that a Scene Event can lead to other scene event types being generated and that the entire sequence of events that transpire occur over a longer period of time than if you were loading a scene in a single player game.

 :::tip
 When you receive the `SceneEventType.LoadEvenetCompleted` or the `SceneEventType.SynchronizeComplete` you know that the server or clients can start invoking netcode specific code (i.e. sending Rpcs, updating `NetworkVariable`s, etc.).
-Alternately, `NetworkManager.OnClientConnectedCallback` is triggered when a client finishes synchronizing and could be used in a similar fashion.  _However, that only works for initial client synchronization and not for scene loading or unloading events._
+Alternately, `NetworkManager.OnClientConnectedCallback` is triggered when a client finishes synchronizing and could be used in a similar fashion.  _However, that only works for the initial client synchronization and not for scene loading or unloading events._
 :::

 :::warning
 Because the `NetworkSceneManager` still has additional tasks to complete once a scene is loaded, it is not recommended to use `UnityEngine.SceneManagement.SceneManager.sceneLoaded` or `UnityEngine.SceneManagement.SceneManager.sceneUnloaded` as a way to know when a scene event has completed.
 These two callbacks will occur before `NetworkSceneManager` has finished the final processing after a scene is loaded or unloaded and you could run into timing related issues.
-If you are using the netcode integrated scene management, then it is highly recommended to subscribe to the `NetworkSceneManagers` scene event notifications.
+If you are using the netcode integrated scene management, then it is highly recommended to subscribe to the `NetworkSceneManager`'s scene event notifications.
 :::

 #### Scene Event Notifications
 You can be notified of scene events by registering in one of two ways:
-1. Receive all scene event notification types
+1. Receive all scene event notification types: `NetworkSceneManager.OnSceneEvent`
-2. Receive only a specific scene event notification type
+2. Receive only a specific scene event notification type: [`NetworkSceneManager`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkSceneManager#events) has one for each [`SceneEventType`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.SceneEventType)<br/>
 :::info
 Receiving (via subscribing to the associated event callback) only specific scene event notification types does not change how a server or client receives and processes notifications.
 :::